Edit Your Novel The Professional Way

 Within the online alumni area you can:

-- Chat with other people in the online alumni chatroom
+- Chat with other people online using the alumni area live chatroom

 Taking things further

-If you would like to continue on to one of our Professional Writing Academy courses, you’ll receive a discount.
-Please contact us for more details.
+If you’d like to continue on to another Professional Writing Academy course, we’ll give you a discount.
+Please get in touch for more details.

 What our students say...